AKEric/skinner/README.md

 Having built entire art -> engine pipelines for multiple studios, with fully procedurally built rigging solutions, one of the biggest areas that is missing in Maya is a solid skin weight export/import process.
 This tool aims to alleviate any issues for the techart team regardless of industry.
 It is in-use and proven in AAA game production.

 It is closed source code:  You are welcome to use it for your benefit for free without restriction, but the secret sauce is kept behind the counter.
+Skinner is obfuscated via [PyArmor](https://pyarmor.dashingsoft.com/)

 ## Similar Tools
 If you are the author of any of the below tools and feel I have represented your software inaccurately, please let me know.